 But the only “permission” Michelle, Nathan, and Isaac needed to speak on the campus of a public college can be found in the very document they were handing out—the First Amendment.

 When the three continued to pass out the Constitutions, Mr. Hutchinson called the chief of campus police who arrested them and put them in jail for over seven hours.

-The school eventually came around and changed their policy.
+In response to an Alliance Defending Freedom lawsuit, the school eventually came around and changed its policy.
 So fortunately, others in the future will be spared a similar ordeal.
 But unfortunately, restrictive speech policies like the one at KCC are not uncommon at public universities across the nation.
-What is worse is that many students do not even realize that their right to free speech is being violated by their school because they have never gotten a chance to study the Constitution.
+What's worse is that many students do not even realize that their right to free speech is being violated by their school because they have never gotten a chance to study the Constitution.